zu2/chibicc-6800-v1/README.md

 // @bp -> local var top
 //             :
 //        local var end
-//        argment passed by register (if any)
+//        argment passed by register AB or @long (if any)
 //        old @bp
 //        return address
 //        argment passed by stack